tadorfer/protlearn/README.md

 of these indices containing NaNs, the column size of the returned dataframe can vary between 92-94, depending on whether any of the sequences contains an amino acid pair whose index is NaN, in which case the entire column will be removed.
-More information on the AAindex1 can be found on [GenomeNet Database Resources](https://www.genome.jp/aaindex/).
+Furthermore, some of the square and rectangular matrices originally include gaps and various metrics for cysteines (disulfide-bonded and free), which are removed for all computations (only the standard 20 amino acids are used here).
+More information on the AAindex2 can be found on [GenomeNet Database Resources](https://www.genome.jp/aaindex/).

 <b>Example:</b>